PLangHQ/.github/profile/README.md

     - **[Performance](https://github.com/PLangHQ/plang/blob/main/Documentation/Performance.md)**: What is the perfomance of plang?
     - **[Modules](https://github.com/PLangHQ/plang/blob/main/Documentation/modules/README.md)**: Learn how to extend the language.
 Discover the different modules available in plang and their capabilities.
     - **[Services](https://github.com/PLangHQ/plang/blob/main/Documentation/Services.md)**: Learn how flexible the plang language is, e.g. using the db engine of your choice, your own caching service and more.
-        - **[Use OpenAI directly](https://github.com/PLangHQ/plang/blob/main/Documentation/PlangOrOpenAI.md)**: Shows how to use OpenAI API directly instead of PLang LLM service
+    - **[Use OpenAI API key or Local LLM](https://github.com/PLangHQ/plang/blob/main/Documentation/PlangOrOpenAI.md)**: Shows how to use OpenAI API directly instead of PLang LLM service.
+Discusses status of local LLM
+    - **[Supported LLM](https://github.com/PLangHQ/plang/blob/main/Documentation/SupportedAI.md)**: List of supported LLMs
     - **[Reserved keywords](https://github.com/PLangHQ/plang/blob/main/PLang/Utils/ReservedKeywords.cs)**: See list of reserved keywords in the language
 - **Developing the plang language**
     - **[Help create PLang](https://github.com/PLangHQ/plang/blob/main/Documentation/PLangDevelopment.md)**: Information on how to help with development of plang programming language.